iterative/dvc.org/content/blog/2022-04-26-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 - _region_: you can choose the region where the compute resources should be allocated.
 - _machine_: if you know the exact kind of machine that you'd like to use, you can specify it here.
-Alternatively, the Terraform Provider Iterative offers some common machine types which are roughly the same for all supported clouds.
+Alternatively, Terraform Provider Iterative offers some common machine types which are roughly the same for all supported clouds.
 For example, [l+k80](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task#l+k80)